BIGJRA/BIGJRA.github.io/reborn.md

 Talk to a lady sitting on the bench, and she will completely disappear.
 Ok then.
 Go down and to the right: a house here will also disappear.
 Beyond it you will find Kadabra girl's first chair.
 Her second chair is up and to the right of the Pokemon Center.
 Speaking of, a guy inside the center will tell us a password: *hardcap*.

 Enter the museum.
 Unfortunately every time we enter here it will cost $500.
 You can explore the museum to learn a bunch of lore.
 Upstairs is a person who will revive our fossils!
 So, that means depending on what you've found mining it is now possible to get **Omanyte**, **Kabuto**, **Lileep**, **Anorith**, **Cranidos**, and Shieldon.
 Unfortunately to finish the revival you have to leave the museum and pay the fee again!
+I will note that if you only have a single Helix Fossil, there is a quest later on that requires us to have one, so consider saving it for now if you aren't dying to have an Omanyte right now.

 Anyways, head down and out of the door upstairs here and into the door on the other side to pick up the *Eevium-Z*.
 We can't use Mega Stones or Z-Crystals yet.
 Kadabra girl's nightstand is also in here, as well as a standard Ice Cream vending machine that contains a Vanillite like in the Sweet Co.